-(iv) IFRS 15 "Revenue from Contracts with Customers"

-IFRS 15 "Revenue from Contracts with Customers" was issued in May 2014 and is effective for years beginning on or after January 1, 2017, to be applied retrospectively or on a modified retrospective basis.
+(v) IFRS 15 "Revenue from Contracts with Customers" IFRS 15 "Revenue from Contracts with Customers" was issued in May 2014 and is effective for years beginning on or after January 1, 2018, to be applied retrospectively or on a modified retrospective basis.
 IFRS 15 clarifies revenue recognition principles, provides a robust framework for recognizing revenue and cash flows arising from contracts with customers and enhances qualitative and quantitative disclosure requirements.
-IFRS 15 does not apply to insurance contracts, financial instruments and other related contractual rights and obligations and lease contracts.
-Accordingly, the adoption of IFRS 15 may impact the revenue recognition related to the Company's asset management and service contracts and will result in additional financial statement disclosure.
-The Company is currently assessing the impact of this standard.
+IFRS 15 does not apply to insurance contracts, financial instruments and lease contracts.
+Accordingly, the adoption of IFRS 15 may impact the revenue recognition related to the Company's asset management and service contracts and may result in additional financial statement disclosure.
+The Company is assessing the impact of this standard.